kaaveland/eugene/examples/alter_column_unique.md

 Found a new unique constraint and a new index.
 This blocks all writes to the table while the index is being created and validated.
 A safer way is: `CREATE UNIQUE INDEX CONCURRENTLY`, then add the constraint using the index.

 A new unique constraint `unique_title` was added to the table `public.books`.
 This constraint creates a unique index on the table, and blocks all writes.
-Consider creating the index concurrently in a separate transaction, then adding the unqiue constraint by using the index: `ALTER TABLE public.books ADD CONSTRAINT unique_title UNIQUE USING INDEX public.unique_title;`
+Consider creating the index concurrently in a separate transaction, then adding the unique constraint by using the index: `ALTER TABLE public.books ADD CONSTRAINT unique_title UNIQUE USING INDEX public.unique_title;`

 #### Taking dangerous lock without timeout